 When you have appropriate balance, your muscles are all working together as a team.
 This team is successful when each muscle is doing its job.
 When we have pain, and/or a strength or mobility deficit, your team may start to experience some dysfunctions.
 These dysfunctions can then lead to increased joint pain because it alters how your joint accepts stress.

 If your balance is better on one leg than the other or if you feel as though your balance is “off”, this could be contributing to your pain.

 This ultimate balance challenge can give highlight any potential balance deficits and asymmetries.
-Keep in mind, this is only one test.
-You can check out more balance exercises here!
+Keep in mind, this is only one test, but it’s an important one.

-There are a few different reasons that could be contributing to your knee pain during squats.
+There are a few different ways you can learn to squat with knee pain.
 Commonly, pain originates from a combination of things and it is unlikely pain is coming from one singular thing- especially if you have started to experience gradual pain without any injury.

-If you are dealing with knee osteoarthritis and are looking for ways you can build stronger legs without having to worry about if you are doing the right exercises, hop on over and grab the Knee Osteoarthritis Exercise Guide!
+If you are dealing with knee osteoarthritis and are looking for ways you can build stronger legs without having to worry about if you are doing the right exercises, join in on the Free Four Day Jumpstart your Arthritis Adventure Challenge!

 Disclaimer: This post is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 It does not create a doctor-patient relationship between Dr. Kuhn and you.
 You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
 Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this video or site.